 - Loading Data into Hbase table, (Bulk loading using MR)

 - Demo using Streaming and Machine Learning modules of Spark

 - Where to go from here?

-The learner should have basic programming knowledge (in any language) and a good working knowledge of SQL Server essential.
+- The learner should have basic programming knowledge in any software programming language.

 Who should join this course?

 This course is for software programmers keen on making a career in Big Data Analytics.
 Big data analytics unveils market trends, customer preferences and other useful business information.
 Big Data is the biggest game-changing opportunity for marketing and sales.

 Will there be any project in the program?

 Yes, you will be implementing a project during the course.
 Project will help you implement what you have learnt during the course.
 The details of the project will be shared in the first orientation session of the course.